kswoo97/pcl/README.md

 - Obtaining performance on proposed task 2 (local clustering)

 ### Dataset
-For dataset one aims to run the code, files of corresponding dataset in **https://www.dropbox.com/sh/qhz6rqol5mue4wc/AAByciJuLNba8uGv8MdMpbf-a?dl=0** should be located in scr/data folder.
+For dataset one aims to run the code, files of the corresponding dataset in the above links should be located in scr/data folder.
 For example
 ```
 src